 Formerly the John Clive Fellow at Harvard University, he was affiliated with the Weatherhead Center for International Affairs from 2010 to 2013, as a Graduate Student Associate, a Canada Research Fellow and a member of the Executive Committee.
 He has also been supported by the Andrew W. Mellon Foundation, Columbia University, the Fairbank Center for Chinese Studies, the Reischauer Institute of Japanese Studies, the Harvard University Asia Center, the Harvard Committee on Australian Studies, the Jens Aubrey Westengard Fund and the Department of History at Harvard, among others.

-Steffen's broader research interests traverse the transnational history of Asians in the Americas, the history of international public opinion, of international public health, of the movements of international ideologies, of the training in and practice of international law, the transition from multi-imperial to multilateral relations, the past and present of international organizations of global governance, from the League of Nations to the United Nations, and of international civil society in its interaction with world politics, with a special focus on East and Southeast Asia.
+Steffen's broader research interests traverse the transnational history of Asians in the Americas, the relations between European imperial powers, international public opinion, international public health, the movements of international ideologies, the training in and practice of international law, the transition from multi-imperial to multilateral relations, the past and present of international organizations of global governance from the League of Nations to the United Nations, and of international civil society in its interaction with world politics.

-In the summer of 2013 and 2014, he is a Fellow of the SIAS Seminars, a joint, multi-national initiative sponsored by the Center for Advanced Study in the Behavioral Sciences, Stanford University, the Institute for Advanced Study at Hebrew University Jerusalem, the Institute for Advanced Study at Princeton University, the National Humanities Center at Research Triangle Park, North Carolina, the Netherlands Institute for Advanced Study, Wassenaar, the Radcliffe Institute for Advanced Study, Harvard University, the Swedish Collegium for Advanced Study in the Social Sciences, Uppsala and the Institute for Advanced Study (Wissenschaftskolleg), Berlin.
+In the summer of 2013 and 2014, he is a Fellow of the SIAS Seminars, a joint, multi-national initiative sponsored by the Center for Advanced Study in the Behavioral Sciences (Stanford University), the Institute for Advanced Study (Hebrew University Jerusalem), the Institute for Advanced Study (Princeton University), the National Humanities Center (Research Triangle Park, North Carolina), the Netherlands Institute for Advanced Study (Wassenaar), the Radcliffe Institute for Advanced Study (Harvard University), the Swedish Collegium for Advanced Study in the Social Sciences (Uppsala) and the Institute for Advanced Study / Wissenschaftskolleg (Berlin).